People on the Plains

 The Great Plains has been home to many people for thousands of years.
 At Hastings Museum, we take a close look at all the people and their cultures – from prehistoric times to pioneer town builders.

-The story begins with paleo-Indians and how they might have arrived in the region.
+The exhibit begins with paleo-Indians and how they might have arrived in the region.

-From there it expands into more modern tribes such as the Pawnee and how they hunted for basic food needs, how they provided shelter and their eventual adoption of agriculture and more permanent settlements, which led to the development of pottery.
+From there it expands into more modern tribes such as the Pawnee and how they hunted for basic food needs, provided shelter, adopted agricultural practices, established more permanent settlements, and eventually developed pottery.
 Our pottery Dioramas show how the Pawnee of this region lived, including the tools they used, with a scale model of an 1830s Pawnee earth lodge being a focal point of the exhibit.

-Information on other tribes, including the Omaha, Ponca, Dakota, Oto and Missouria, Winnebago, Lakota, Cheyenne and Arapaho is also available.
+Information on other tribes, including the Omaha, Ponca, Dakota, Oto, Missouria, Winnebago, Lakota, Cheyenne, and Arapaho is also available.